Age-Old Wisdom meets Modern Tools

-Coriander/cilantro is a fast-growing, aromatic herb that grows in the cooler weather of spring and fall.
+Cilantro is a fast-growing, aromatic, annual herb that grows best in the cooler weather of spring and fall.
 Here’s how to grow cilantro (and coriander) in your garden.

 This herb is used to flavor many recipes and the entire plant is edible, though the leaves and seeds are used most often.

 - Plant cilantro in the spring after the last frost date or in the fall.
-In the Southwest, a fall planting may last through spring when the weather heats up again.
+In the Southwestern US, a fall planting may last through spring until the weather heats up again.

-- Do not grow in summer heat as the plants will bolt (so it is past harvesting).
+- Do not grow in summer heat as the plants will bolt (such that it will be past harvesting).
 The leaves that grow on bolted plants tend to be bitter in flavor.

 - Plant the seeds in light, well-drained soil and space them 1 to 2 inches apart.
 Sow the seeds at 3-week intervals for continued harvest.